mediarain/voxa-devops-essentials/samples/aws-sam-google-action/README.md

-# Voxa3 Serverless Dialog Flow Action Example
+# Voxa3 AWS SAM Dialog Flow Action Example

 Example of deploying a Lambda function used by a Google Action .
 For more details on this solution, see [Use AWS CodePipeline to deploy Amazon Alexa skill](https://stelligent.com/2017/07/25/use-aws-codepipeline-to-deploy-amazon-alexa-skill/
 ).